Screen#

 rotation

 Optional.
-The degree which image being rotated to, given as an integer from 0 to 359.
+The number of degrees to rotate the image, given as an integer from 0 to 359.

 use_alpha